-Experience the wild side of Mexico and join us on this exclusive dive trip along the West coast of Mexico, the more budget-friendly alternative of the Galapagos.
 Get involved in whale shark conservation while snorkeling with them, dive with sea lions and maybe even see dolphins and rays while a marine biologist explains you all about marine life and conservation in this unique area.

-This dive expedition takes you off the beaten track!
+Experience the wild side of Mexico during an exclusive dive trip along the West coast of Mexico, the more budget-friendly alternative of the Galapagos.
 It is no wonder Jacques Cousteau described the Sea of Cortez as the 'Aquarium of the world'.
 Baja California is the peninsula separating the Gulf of California / Sea of Cortez and the North Pacific Ocean.
 It's raw, it's natural and it attracts the bigger marine life species - what's on your bucket list?!

-Dive with us as we head off to an area that only a few others get to explore.
-We offer an incredible land-based eco-adventure with various boat trips, perfect for non-diving partners to join and cheaper than a liveaboard.
+Marine biologist and dive instructor Jay takes you off the beaten track!
+Dive with Jay as he takes you to an area that only a few others get to explore.
+Incredible land-based eco-adventure with various boat trips, perfect for non-diving partners to join and cheaper than a liveaboard.
 Learn about and join marine conservation efforts while you enjoy a fun-filled exhilarating dive trip.

 Raw beauty awaits you in Baja California!
 It’s been said that the Gulf of California, also known as the Sea of Cortez, is one of the most biologically rich bodies of water on our planet.
 Indeed, Jacques-Yves Cousteau himself dubbed this sea “The world’s aquarium”.
 There are close to one thousand species of fish, several thousand species of invertebrates and a bounty of majestic animals such as various species of balleen whales, pods of dolphins, aggregating whale sharks, colonies of sea lions, mobula rays, manta rays, seabirds and more.